hazelcast/hazelcast-jet/site/docs/design-docs/015-mqtt-connector.md

 We've explored other options for persistence, like using IMap to keep the in-flight messages.
 Although this helps to survive the in-flight messages between restarts, it does not provide a real fault-tolerence for the job.
+To achieve that, we need to persist everything to IMap between each snapshot.
 Besides, it adds a sync call to IMap for each message which slows down the source.

+We've also explored manual acknowledgement of messages.
+This would achieve exactly-once behavior but most of the brokers has a limit for non-acknowledged messages with a very low default value.
+For example, Mosquitto has `max_queued_messages` as `100` which is not per topic or per client but globally.

 If a client subscribes to a topic with quality of service `AT_LEAST_ONCE` or `EXACTLY_ONCE` and connects to the broker with `cleanSession=false`,